-10 7 10 SSMA baseline assessments completed 27 states/partners assisted to improve the safe and secure management of ammunition (SSMA) based on good practice 4 countries made ammunition stocks safer and more secure in line with good practice in IATG 4 tools developed: AMAP, Digitalised IATG in beta version, SAM Tool, Comprehensive Training Package on IATG in beta version 44 ammunition experts validated by the United Nations (UN) SaferGuard Programme and/or ready for deployment 26 publications
+10 SSMA baseline assessments completed 27 states/partners assisted to improve the safe and secure management of ammunition (SSMA) based on good practice 4 countries made ammunition stocks safer and more secure in line with good practice in IATG 4 tools developed: AMAP, Digitalised IATG in beta version, SAM Tool, Comprehensive Training Package on IATG in beta version 44 ammunition experts validated by the United Nations (UN) SaferGuard Programme and/or ready for deployment 26 publications

+08

-10 8 19 extension requests under the APMBC and CCM that reflect GICHD's inputs ▼ APMBC: 13 ▼ CCM: 6 8 states supported with country-focused and individualised approach 154 references to the GICHD's substantive and logistical support
+19 extension requests under the APMBC and CCM that reflect GICHD's inputs

-10 9

-23 IMAS and TNMAs submitted for consideration and approved by the IMAS Review Board

-33 IMAS and TNMAs revised

-100% of new standards/TNMAs approved by the IMAS Review Board were gender and diversity sensitive
+▼ APMBC: 13

+CCM: 68 states supported

+with country-focused and individualised approach

+154 references to the GICHD's substantive and logistical support

-1 global training course conducted
+course conducted

 1 IMAS e-learning course developed

+1 global training

+IO 9

+Review Board

+100% of new

+standards/TNMAs

+approved by the IMAS

+and diversity sensitive

+Review Board were gender

+revised

+23 IMAS and TNMAs

+33 IMAS and TNMAs

+submitted for consideration

+and approved by the IMAS

 5 IMAS outreach events

 3 workshops conducted

 ▼ 179 participants

-10 10 GICHD provided advice/ contributed to international normative and policy processes through presentations and side events 18 international and policy processes received advice 9 references to GICHD's expertise in various fora 1 study conducted on the socio-economic impact of anti-vehicle mines (AVM) in Angola (12 references to the AVM study in international fora and 20 references to the AVM study in various websites)
+IO 10 GICHD provided advice/ contributed to international normative and policy processes through presentations and side events 18 international and policy processes received advice 9 references to GICHD's expertise in various fora 1 study conducted on the socio-economic impact of anti-vehicle mines (AVM) in Angola (12 references to the AVM study in international fora and 20 references to the AVM study in various websites)

-10 11 7 SDG-aligned national mine action strategies, standards and policies

-24 cross-thematic partnerships with gender equality, humanitarian, peace, security, and development stakeholders 8 publications/case studies linking mine action and broader agendas EGIS tool adapted to benefit gender equality, humanitarian, peace, security, and development stakeholders.
-6 tools adapted under EGIS for peace monitoring in Ukraine and systems-based IM approach 5 training courses linking risk reduction with broader gender equality, humanitarian action, peace, security, and development conducted 32 interventions (training courses, presentations, side events, podcasts) in external training courses and policy debates

-INFORMATION MANAGEMENT Information management for mine action helps national authorities make data-informed decisions on how to prioritise work and clear landmines and other explosive ordnance, building the foundation for effective and efficient humanitarian demining operations.
+7 SDG-aligned national mine action strategies, standards and policies 24 cross-thematic partnerships with gender equality, humanitarian, peace, security, and development stakeholders 8 publications/case studies linking mine action and broader agendas EGIS tool adapted to benefit gender equality, humanitarian, peace, security, and development stakeholders.
+6 tools adapted under EGIS for peace monitoring in Ukraine and systems-based IM approach 5 training courses linking risk reduction with broader gender equality, humanitarian action, peace, security, and development conducted 32 interventions (training courses, presentations, side events, podcasts) in external training courses and policy debates INFORMATION MANAGEMENT Information management for mine action helps national authorities make data-informed decisions on how to prioritise work and clear landmines and other explosive ordnance, building the foundation for effective and efficient humanitarian demining operations.
 In the framework of information management capacity development, the GICHD provides partners with training, exchange of good practices, improved tools and infrastructures to facilitate their work.
 In 2017, the GICHD launched IMSMA Core, the latest version of the GICHD's flagship Information Management System for Mine Action (IMSMA) tool.
 IMSMA Core is built from state-of-the art geographic information systems (GIS) software provided by GIS market leader Esri.
-IMSMA Core is a system of workflows, data collection forms, reports/dashboards and analytic tools that are configured to fit national programmes' specific operational and reporting requirements.
-These provide access to information for a wide range of stakeholders, foster information sharing and provide near-real time maps and reports on the extent of contamination.
+IMSMA Core is a system of work-flows, data collection forms, reports/dashboards and analytic tools that are configured to fit national programmes' specific operational and reporting requirements.
+These provide access to information sharing and provide near-real time maps and reports on the extent of contamination.
 By the end of 2022, 25 states and partners were using IMSMA Core.

-2015-2022 INFORMATION MANAGEMENT RESULT HIGHLIGHTS

-32

-mine action programs supported

-29

-IM capacity assessments conducted in

-22 countries
+Complete Standard & Victoria Contra- 2015-2022 INFORMATION MANAGEMENT RESULT HIGHLIGHTS 32 mine action programs supported 29 IM capacity assessments conducted in 22 countries " We are honoured to support the GICHD in its mission to address this unique humanitarian challenge, which affects people in over 60 countries and territories globally.
+Demining is an inherently geographic challenge that requires modern information management, and our ongoing partnership provides organisations with greater situational awareness of the hazards they seek to eliminate and help them to save lives."
+Ryan Lanclos Director of national government and public safety solutions, Esri